SAP-samples/digital-manufacturing-extension-samples/dm-extension-scenarios/whereUsedReport/README.md

 ## Sample Content
 As sample content two parts are provided

-1. a sample Production Process to retrieve the data where the Inventory Id is used
+1. Sample Production Process to retrieve the data where the Inventory Id is used.
+Please check out [whereUsedPPD](./whereUsedPPD/) Password for Import: DM_Sample_24!

-2. a Custom Plugin to provide a UI to the end user
+2. Custom Plugin to provide a UI to the end user.
+Please check out [whereUsedPlugin](./whereUsedPlugin/)

 ## Detailed Scenario Description

 Please check out the following blogs on SAP Community which provides you additional background information

 [How to use Digital Manufacturing MDOs within Custom Plugins – Example: Where Used Report](https://community.sap.com/t5/blogs/blogworkflowpage/blog-id/plm-blog-sap/article-id/1713)

 ## Preperation Steps ##